 In a subprogram, has the same effect as a RETURN statement; in the main program, terminates execution of the program.
+Always marks the end of the program unit in which it appears.

 The END statement must appear as the last statement in every program unit.
 Unlike other statements, an END statement must appear alone on an initial line, with no label.
 No continuation lines may follow the END statement.
 No other FORTRAN statement, such as the ENDIF statement, may have an initial line that appears to be an END statement.